BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/accessibility.md

 + On mobile: Ensure primary actions are achieved with either the left or right thumb and touch targets are at least 48px and separated by 8px.

 #### Colour contrast
-+ Ensure that there is sufficient contrast between colours, 4.5:1 for small text and 3:1 for large text
++ Make sure there is sufficient contrast between colours, 4.5:1 for small text and 3:1 for large text

 ### Find out more